RGBCube/site/site/blog/gitignore.md

 ---
-title: .gitignore is inherently Sisyphean
+title: "`.gitignore` is inherently Sisyphean"
 description: And how to roll the rock over the edge.

 color: "#A5804C"
-thumbnail: /assets/sisyphus-ds-store.webp
+thumbnail: /assets/images/sisyphus-ds-store.webp

 date: 2024-09-30

-tags:
+keywords:
 - vcs
 ---